sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 QUIC's [more responsive congestion control](https://www.catchpoint.com/http2-vs-http3/quic-vs-tcp) leads to faster recovery from packet loss.

 ### "But I heard UDP is unreliable"
 It's a common misconception that UDP is inherently unreliable compared to TCP.
-TCP packets are just as unreliable, but they transparently get retried by TCP implementations.
-Therefore, heavy packet loss in TCP looks like a slower connection.
+TCP packets are just as unreliable, but they transparently get retried by TCP client and server implementations.
+In other words, both TCP and UDP packets can be lost or corrupted during transmission; the difference lies in how they handle those errors.
 While it is true that UDP doesn't offer the same built-in guarantees as TCP, QUIC implements the same guarantees on top of UDP.

 Think of it like this: TCP is like a delivery service that meticulously tracks every package and resends any that go missing.
 UDP, on the other hand, is more like a bulk mailer, sending out a flood of letters and hoping most of them arrive.
 However, QUIC builds its own tracking system on top of UDP, ensuring reliable delivery of data.